-On her return home from South Africa Winifred's first task in the cause of black trade unionism was to alert the British Independent Labour Party (ILP)5 to the situation and also the British trade union movement.
-She inserted an appeal in the New Leader, the ILP's newspaper, on behalf of the ICU libraries in Durban and Johannesburg.
-She pointed out that many black workers had moved into the cities and had lost touch with their cultural roots.
+On her return from South Africa, Winifred's first task was to provide books for the ICU libraries in Durban and Johannesburg.
+Many black workers had moved into the cities and had lost touch with their cultural roots.
 The ICU was aiming to educate them in new ideas and ways of life for which up-to-date books were needed.
-The response was good and Kadalie acknowledged receipts of parcels of books in a letter which also asked Winifred to make contact with British politicians and labour leaders.
+Kadalie acknowledged the receipt of many parcels of books in a letter which also asked Winifred to make contact with British politicians and labour leaders.
+After making enquiries, Winifred finally made contact with Arthur Creech Jones, General Secretary of the Transport and General Workers Union.
+Kadalie himself wrote to Creech Jones urging action; it was time, Kadalie said, that 'the British Labour Movement should interest itself in the position of South African Native workers.'